 The video in this link explains the fear and depression that a young man suffering with a bpd diagnosis experiecd.
 Alas, help came too late for this likable young man who last year took his life.
 Thank you so much to his friend who forwarded the video link to me in a Comment in response to one of my earlier posts on bpd.
 The nine-minute video is well worth watching to the end.

-My professional colleague H.O. suffers wtith a borderline personality disorder.
+My professional colleague H.O. suffers with a borderline personality disorder.
 H.O. therefore has both a professional and personal understanding of bpd diagnosis.
-She has written to me recently about bpd diagnosis.
-I am pleased that H.O. has given me permission to share her clarifying perspective with my readers, especially since my clinical specialty has been how to fix a marriage more than personality disorders.
+She has corresponded with me recently to share her perspectives about bpd.
+I am pleased that H.O. has given me permission to share her writing with my readers.

 This article is the third in the series I have been publishing of H.O.'s insights.
 The first explained the term borderline personality sufferer and the second addressed the stigma attached to the term bpd from its association with terms like drama queen for women and abusive for men.